cesar-douady/open-lmake/doc/install.md

 - type `make`
 	- this builds all necessary files and some unit tests
-	- you must invoke `git clean -fdx` if you modified the Makefile or otherwise if you want a reliable build
+	- you must invoke `git clean -fdx` if you modified the Makefile or otherwise if you want a reliable build (`make` is not open-lmake)
 	- you may have to invoke `git clean -fdx lmake_env*` or even `git clean -fdx` after a `git pull`
-		- `lmake_env` is a directory which builds lmake under lmake, for test purpose, no guarantee that the resulting lmake is funtional for now
+		- `lmake_env` is a directory which builds lmake under lmake, for test purpose, no guarantee that the resulting package is funtional for now
 		- `lmake_env-cache` is a directory containing cached results from jobs in `lmake_env`
 		- they are not cleaned on purpose before running as this creates variability for testing lmake, but may fail
 		- and generally speaking, make is not robust to past history, so a full 'git clean -fdx' may be necessary to get a reliable build
 	- you can type `make LMAKE` to just build all necessary files
 	- you can type `make lmake.tar.gz.SUMMARY` (built by default) to make a tar ball of the compiled files that you can easily deploy
 - install
-	- untar `lmake.tar.gz` wherever you want and have your $PATH point to the `bin` directory.
+	- untar `lmake.tar.gz` wherever you want and have your `$PATH` point to the `bin` directory and `$MANPATH` point to the `doc/man` directory.
 		- the `bin` sub-dir contains the executables meant to be executed by the user
 		- the `_bin` sub-dir contains the executables necessary for open-lmake to run, but not meant to be directly invoked by the user
 			- it also contains some executables to help debugging open-lmake itself.